yii1tech/di/README.md

 Yii::createApplication(WebApplication::class, $config)->run();
 ```

-Being DI-aware application will resolve configured components via DI Container according to their configured class.
+Being DI-aware, application will resolve configured components via DI Container according to their configured class.
 This allows you moving configuration into DI Container from Service Locator without breaking anything.
 For example: